Stachytarpheta jamaicensis

 Porterweed (Stachytarpheta jamaicensis)

-Light-blue snakeweed, beach vitex, and Joee.
+Some of its common names include light-blue snakeweed, beach vitex, and Joee.

 It is found in the Verbenaceae, or verbena, family.